The Ring (2002 film): Plot

-Returning to the Morgan home, Rachel finds the missing video, watching it to discover Samara explaining her powers during a therapy session.
-Discovering Rachel, Richard strikes her and then electrocutes himself to his death in the bath, insisting that Samara is evil, and that Rachel's actions have put them all in danger.
-Noah arrives and he and Rachel enter the barn.
-In a loft converted to a bedroom to isolate Samara from the outside world, they find an image of a tree behind the wallpaper; Rachel recognizes it as a tree at the Shelter Mountain Inn.
+Returning to the Morgan home, Rachel finds a fake birth certificate proving that Samara is not the biological child of Richard and Anna.
+She also discovers the missing video, where Samara apologizes for her actions but explains that "they won't stop".
+Richard insists that Samara is evil and electrocutes himself.
+Noah and Rachel find a loft in the barn, which the Morgans used to isolate Samara from themselves and the outside world.
+There is an image of a tree behind the wallpaper; Rachel recognizes it as a tree at the Shelter Mountain Inn.

-Rachel returns with Noah to cabin 12 at Shelter Mountain Inn, where they are led to a well beneath the floorboards.
-They remove the lid and Rachel is pushed inside.
-A hand grabs her, and Rachel experiences a vision of Anna suffocating Samara, and dumping her into the well.
-It is then seen that Samara had actually survived this suffocation, and is now trapped and alone at the bottom of the well, finally dying over the course of seven days.
+They return to Shelter Mountain Inn, led to a well beneath the floorboards.
+Rachel falls inside and experiences a vision of Anna dumping Samara into the well, where she survived for one week.
 Samara's body surfaces from the water.
-After Rachel is rescued from the well, they arrange a proper burial for Samara.
-Noah tells Rachel that they are now safe as more than seven days have passed since she watched the tape.
+After Rachel is rescued, they arrange a proper burial for Samara.